General Eisenhower in the Shadow of Jefferson Library

 We encourage families to join the Club and partner with us in supporting one another throughout our West Point experience and beyond.
 In general, Parent Clubs and the West Point Association of Graduates have the common purpose of furthering public understanding and support of the Military Academy.
 They do this by enabling parents and other friends of West Point to gather together in support of the Academy's aims, ideals, standards, and achievements.

-Class Representatives Firstie Class of 2022 - Debbie Walden Cow Class of 2023 - Open Yearling Class of 2024 - Lisa & Brian West Plebe Class of 2025 - Shamira Bartley
+Class Representatives Firstie Class of 2023 - Nan Everidge Cow Class of 2024 - Jeff Kotkin Yearling Class of 2025 - Shamira Bartley Plebe Class of 2026 - Jennifer Lehman

 West Point Society Liaison - Frank Albritton